ONE-ON-ONE MENTORSHIP

 Weekly Programming on Monday Afternoons

-• The program will meet weekly for a series of group conversations, panel discussions, and workshops designed to explore a variety of artistic disciplines and perspectives on topics crucial to the life of an actor
+- The program meets weekly for a series of workshops, panel discussions, and group conversations exploring a variety of artistic disciplines and perspectives on topics essential to the life of an actor.

-• Sessions will take place every Monday afternoon from 2:00pm-5:00pm at Houghton Hall Arts Community (22 East 30th Street) and will be led by our resident company members and other industry professionals.
+- Sessions will take place every Monday afternoon from 2:00pm-5:00pm at Houghton Hall Arts Community (22 East 30th Street) and are led by our resident company members and other industry professionals.

-• Discussion and panel topics will touch on a broad range of subjects, including: self-care and advocacy; craft and artistry; developing, writing, and creating new work, producing; engaging with agents, managers and casting directors; survival jobs and finances; auditioning; working on sets; diversity, inclusion, and accessibility; pursuing graduate training; and navigating the dynamics of the industry.
+- Discussion and panel topics will touch on a broad range of subjects, including: self-care and advocacy; craft and artistry; developing new work; engaging with agents, managers and casting directors; survival jobs and finances; auditioning; working on sets; pursuing graduate training; and navigating the dynamics of the industry.

-• Acting workshops will explore a variety of approaches to voice, movement, play, ensemble building, auditioning, devising, and creativity.
+- Acting workshops explore a variety of approaches to voice, movement, play, ensemble building, auditioning, devising, and creativity.

 One-on-One Mentoring

-• Each emerging artist will be matched with members of our company who will provide them one-on-one mentorship.
-Each mentor will be paired according to the emerging artist’s individual needs, background, artistic goals, and personal interests.
+- Each emerging artist is matched with members of our company who will provide them one-on-one mentorship.
+Each mentor is paired according to the emerging artist’s individual needs, background, artistic goals, and personal interests.

-• Having multiple mentors will allow for each individual to develop relationships focusing on different aspects of one’s life or career, while exposing each artist to a variety of perspectives and areas of experiences.
+- Having multiple mentors allows for each individual to develop relationships focusing on different aspects of one’s life or career, while exposing each artist to a variety of perspectives and areas of experiences.

-• Emerging artists will also have the opportunity to interact with Resident Company members at various events, gaining access to the expertise of 300 professional actors across all facets of the industry.
+- Emerging artists also have the opportunity to interact with Resident Company members at various events, gaining access to the expertise of 300 professional actors across all facets of the industry.

-• Additional development workshops offering a deeper dive on relevant acting techniques will be scheduled with guest artists and teachers according to their availability.
-These will be in addition to the weekly Monday sessions and will be scheduled at least a month in advance.
+- Additional development workshops exploring scene work and offering a deeper dive on relevant acting techniques are scheduled with guest artists and teachers throughout the year according to their availability.

 Invitations to Events, Artist Talks & Workshops

-• Emerging artists will be invited to Actors Center events such as artist talks with leading directors, actors, teachers, and filmmakers, as well as film screenings, play readings, and evenings sharing works in process.
+- Emerging artists are invited to Actors Center events such as artist talks with leading directors, actors, teachers, and filmmakers, as well as film screenings, play readings, and evenings sharing works in process.

-• Emerging artists will also have the opportunity to observe select development workshops featuring the Resident Company.
+- Emerging artists also have the opportunity to observe select development workshops featuring the Resident Company.

 Community & Collaboration Opportunities

-• The cohort will serve as a collaborative artistic community, encouraged and supported to form writing groups, assist with each other’s auditions, produce play readings, and explore other avenues for collaboration and providing peer support.
+- The cohort serves as a collaborative artistic community, encouraged and supported to form writing groups, assist with each other’s auditions, produce play readings, and explore other avenues for collaboration and providing peer support.

 Program Fee

-With the help of supporters and volunteers, The Actors Center is proud to underwrite nearly all of the cost of the mentorship program.
+With the help of supporters, grants, and volunteers, The Actors Center is proud to underwrite nearly all of the cost of the mentorship program.
 The program fee is $600 (or $75 per month for 8 months) with need-based scholarships available.

-The fee covers programmatic costs separate from the mentorship provided, including studio rentals for workshops and operational expenses.
+The fee helps cover programmatic costs separate from the mentorship provided, including studio rentals for workshops and operational expenses.
 The Actors Center is committed to making this program financially accessible for all participants.

 Questions

 If you have any questions, please don’t hesitate to reach out to us!
-You can contact Executive Director Alex Birnie at alex.birnie@theactorscenter.org.
+You can contact Executive & Artistic Director Alex Birnie at alex.birnie@theactorscenter.org.

 Peter Jay Fernandez